Susan Kare: the icon of icons receives Cooper Hewitt’s Lifetime Achievement Award

 Kare who has been named by many as the Matisse of computer icons is always striving for simplicity, keeping in mind "the computer neophyte who cares less about how things work and more about getting things done".

-Kare's "sense of whimsy and good eye" have been instrumental in making our digital realms fun, useful to people and engaging paying tribute to one of her gurus, Paul Rand, the iconic graphic designer who she introduced to Steve Jobs hired to create the NeXT logo.
+Kare's "sense of whimsy and good eye" has been instrumental in making our digital realms fun, useful to people and engaging paying tribute to one of her gurus, Paul Rand, the iconic graphic designer who she introduced to Steve Jobs hired to create the NeXT logo.
 One of the world's most influential graphic designers, Rand had created such enduring symbols as the IBM logo and those of Westinghouse Corp., American Broadcasting Co., and United Parcel Service.

 "I'm a huge Paul Rand fan, and I think he always was one of the most articulate, excellent writers and designers.
 Sometimes when I'm thinking about my own icon work, I read what he wrote about his work, and about trying to put meaning into what you do; so if you don't have a multibillion-dollar advertising budget, it helps if you can infuse some meaning in that symbol" she said.